UFGraphFR: Graph Federation Recommendation System based on User Text description features: Conclusion

-Despite its superior accuracy, UFGraphFR currently suffers from relatively high computational overhead compared to simpler models such as GPFedRec.
-This limitation points to future directions where model efficiency can be improved, for example, by incorporating lightweight Transformer variants or dynamic graph updating strategies.
+Despite its superior accuracy, UFGraphFR currently incurs higher computational and communication overhead compared to simpler models like GPFedRec, primarily due to the graph construction and aggregation steps.
+This points to important future directions for improving model efficiency, such as incorporating lightweight Transformer variants, dynamic or periodic graph updating strategies (as preliminarily explored with UFGraphFR-Lite), or more efficient graph neural network architectures.

+Regarding privacy, while our framework prevents raw data exposure, the transmission of user embedding weights to the server for graph construction, although derived from local private data, could still pose potential inference risks.
+To further fortify the system's security, future work will explore integrating advanced cryptographic techniques such as homomorphic encryption for secure similarity computation or applying refined differential privacy mechanisms to the uploaded parameters, thereby enhancing the privacy guarantees during server-side processing.

-In addition, the current model focuses solely on user-side textual features for semantic enhancement.
-In future work, we aim to further enrich the model by introducing item-side textual features, enabling bidirectional semantic modeling to further improve recommendation quality under privacy-preserving settings.
+Finally, the current model focuses solely on user-side textual features for semantic enhancement.
+A promising direction for future work is to introduce item-side textual features (e.g., product descriptions, article abstracts), enabling bidirectional semantic modeling.
+This could further improve recommendation quality, cold-start performance, and interpretability, all within the privacy-preserving federated setting.